Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 Run the nf-core RNA-Seq pipeline on your input files.
 Read the online instructions of what you need to do to run the pipeline (found here: https://nf-co.re/rnaseq/3.14.0/docs/usage).
 Using your own paths to genome (`--fasta`), annotation (`--gtf`) and samplesheet (`--input`).
 You also need to set an `--outdir` name (to anything you wish), else you will receive an error.
 <br/>
 <br/>
-You should use the `--fasta /path/to/genome.fasta`,  `--gtf /path/to/genes.gff.gz`, `--input /path/to/samplesheet.csv` and `--outdir name` flags.
+You should use the `--fasta /path/to/genome.fasta`,  `--gff /path/to/genes.gff.gz`, `--input /path/to/samplesheet.csv` and `--outdir name` flags.

 **PLUS**: you need to use the flag `--profile docker` .
 This is to ensure you are running from docker containers to pull all the programs you need to run nf-core rnaseq.
 Otherwise you woud have to install all the software manually.
 In addition, there are other profiles for other container engines (e.g. `--singularity` or `--apptainer`, used when on an HPC, contact your HPC team for help).
 <br/>